Feride Rushiti

 Feride Rushiti (born September 12, 1970) is a Kosovan activist, doctor, director of the "Kosovo Center for the Rehabilitation of Torture Survivors" (KRCT) and is one of the pioneering human rights activists in Kosovo.
 Rushiti received the U.S. Secretary of State's International Women of Courage Award from US First Lady Melania Trump on 23 March 2018.

 Education and Career

 Feride Rushiti was born on September 12, 1970.
 She completed her studies at the Faculty of Medicine in Tirana, Albania in 1997 where she specialized in gastroenterology.

 In the aftermath of the 1998-1999 Kosovo war Rushiti mobilized a team of 45 health professionals from Kosovo, for post-war returnees and survivors of torture.
-She served as a doctor in refugee camps in Albania, where she had direct contact withsurvivors of sexual violence.
+She served as a doctor in refugee camps in Albania, where she had direct contact with survivors of sexual violence.